Urban Affairs and Planning (UAP)

 The Planning, Governance, and Globalization Student Association (PGGSA) serves as the organization for students in the Planning, Governance, and Globalization (PGG) doctoral degree program.
 PGGSA serves students in both tracks of PGG: Urban and Environmental Design and Planning, and Governance and Globalization.
 PGGSA seeks to provide resources and support necessary for students across these two tracks to achieve their academic and professional goals while at Virginia Tech.
 PGGSA regularly hosts a PGG Seminar that provides doctoral students with advice and guidance relating to their professional development as future scholars and enables students to engage in a dialogue on some of the most critical contemporary issues facing society.

-This is the LinkedIn Group for alumni from Virginia Tech’s Urban Affairs and Planning (UAP) Program in Blacksburg and Alexandria, Virginia.
+Join the LinkedIn group for Urban Affairs and Planning (UAP) alumni from both Blacksburg and Arlington, Virginia.
 The purpose is to create connections between and among UAP alumni and students.

-The VA Urban Planning Virtual Career Fair provides a space for recent urban planning graduates and employers to connect to each other.
+The VA Urban Planning Virtual Career Fair provides a space for recent urban planning graduates and employers to connect to each other via LinkedIn.
 Employers, post job announcements here.
 Graduates, under “Discussions,” post links to your resumes, and/or information about your interests, skills, and the types of jobs you seek.
 Please invite your VA Urban Planning connections!
-This page is managed by members of the Virginia Chapter of the American Planning Association Student Representatives Committee. https://www.linkedin.com/groups/7036612
+This page is managed by members of the Virginia Chapter of the American Planning Association Student Representatives Committee.